mlrun/mlrun/docs/projects/project.md

     project.set_function(func_object)
 ```

-once functions are registered or saved in the project we can get their function object using `project.get_function(key)`.
+once functions are registered or saved in the project, we can get their function object using `project.get_function(key)`.

 example: